 Substantial Improvement

 Buildings constructed before December 31, 1974, were automatically included in the flood insurance program with their existing elevation levels.
-This special status ceases to apply once the building undergoes Substantial Improvement, defined as any repairs or renovations amounting to 50% or more of the building's current market value.
+This special status ceases to apply once the building undergoes Substantial Improvement, which is defined as "...any combination of repair, reconstruction, rehabilitation, addition, or other improvement or alteration of a building or structure, taking place during a one-year period, the cumulative cost of which equals or exceeds 50 percent of the market value of the building or structure before the improvement or repair is started.".

 Important considerations regarding the building's appraisal: